jdmagraner/my-rpa-learning-journey/Course Reflections/How To Write Better Prompts/README.md

 ---

 📚 **What I Learned**

-* **Prompt Fundamentals:** A good prompt clearly communicates a task to a generative AI.
+• **Prompt Fundamentals:** A good prompt clearly communicates a task to a generative AI.
 This means stating the role, goal, format, and constraints.
-* **Prompt Anatomy:** Learned to break down prompts into key components: Role, Task, Context, Input Data, and Output Format.
+• **Prompt Anatomy:** Learned to break down prompts into key components: Role, Task, Context, Input Data, and Output Format.
-* **Common Pitfalls:** Vague prompts often lead to low-quality output.
+• **Common Pitfalls:** Vague prompts often lead to low-quality output.
 I saw how small changes in wording can completely change a result.
-* **Best Practices:** Using concrete examples, formatting cues, and constraints helped Autopilot generate better and more accurate automations.
+• **Best Practices:** Using concrete examples, formatting cues, and constraints helped Autopilot generate better and more accurate automations.
-* **Iterative Refinement:** Prompts can and should be tested and refined, just like any other part of a workflow.
+• **Iterative Refinement:** Prompts can and should be tested and refined, just like any other part of a workflow.

 ---

 💡 **Most Interesting Insight**
 The idea that prompt-writing is a *design* skill really changed how I see AI interactions.
-It's not just about asking a question—it's about creating an environment for the AI to succeed.
+It’s not just about asking a question—it’s about creating an environment for the AI to succeed.
 Thinking in terms of “prompt structure” (role + task + format) gave me a mental checklist to improve every AI prompt I write.

 ---

 💻 **Hands-On Activities**

-* Wrote prompts to summarize business reports and generate professional emails
+• Wrote prompts to summarize business reports and generate professional emails
-* Rewrote vague prompts into structured ones with clear instructions
+• Rewrote vague prompts into structured ones with clear instructions
-* Used the Autopilot interface to see side-by-side comparisons of different prompt outcomes
+• Used the Autopilot interface to see side-by-side comparisons of different prompt outcomes
-* Explored how small adjustments in tone or format impacted the results
+• Explored how small adjustments in tone or format impacted the results

 ---